 - How big does a Toyger cat get?

-What is the character of a Toyger?
+1. What is the personality of a Toyger?

-Toyger cats are super smart and real companions.
-They attach themselves very strongly to ‘their people’ and often seek them out – to get a hug or a cuddle.
-So, they are very affectionate.
+Toyger cats are super smart and real companion animals.
+They form strong bonds with “their people” and often seek them out – for a cuddle or a pet.
+They are very affectionate.
 And social.
-They prefer to be near their owners most of the time and really connect with them.
+They prefer to be around their owners and truly connect with them.
 Toyger cats enjoy doing things with their owners.
-Playing, watching household chores, and watching TV together on the couch – Toygers find it all enjoyable!
+Playing, watching household chores, and watching TV together on the couch – Toygers love all of it!
 Toyger cats are active and very playful.
-They love chasing after toys, climbing, and jumping.
-A scratching post for large and active cats at home is essential.
-They are curious and enjoy puzzles.
-And they always find a way to open doors and cabinets.
-Their hunting instinct is also strong – that’s why they need cat toys that resemble prey.
-Toy mice and feathered cat toys are their favorites!
+They love chasing toys, climbing, and jumping.

+Toyger cats are also curious and love puzzles.
+They always find a way to open doors and cabinets.
+Their hunting instinct is also strong – so they need cat toys that resemble prey.
+They love toy mice and feathered toys!

-What does a Toyger look like?
+2. What does a Toyger look like?

-Everything about the care of a Toyger
+3. Everything about caring for a Toyger

 - Toys for active cats

-- Clean litter boxes
+- Clean litter boxes with the best litter

 - Comfortable cat beds